imalitavakoli/learn-es6/README.md

   constructor() {
     let button = document.getElementById('myButton');
     button.addEventListener('click', () => {
-      // NOTE: By using arrow functions, 'this' keyword simply refers to our
+      // By using arrow functions, 'this' keyword simply refers to our
       // own 'UiComponent' class not the closure.
 This is awesome in ES6.
       // We no more need to use bind() in such cases... this.handleClick();